tomleibo/distributedSystems/README.md

 - We use [fakes3](https://github.com/jubos/fake-s3) to mock AWS S3,
 follow the instruction in the repo to install (Basically, if you have ruby, `sudo gem install fakes3`)
+- We use [aws-mock](https://github.com/hagai-lvi/aws-mock) to mock AWS EC2,
+follow the instruction in the repo to install.
+*We currently use a fork because the original repo doesn't have the `InstanceType`s that are using.*
 - To use the mocks instead of using AWS, add an environment variable `DSP_MODE` with the value `DEV`
 **Note** that the mocks support a subset of the actual actions that